 There are so many interesting festivals in India, if you want to experience those then you have to plan accordingly.

-So there is a good travel time for India but for certain places in India you can travel all year around.
+So there is good travel time for India but for certain places in India you can travel all year around.

 Book your flights to India

 Once you have planned how many days, where you want to go and when you want to go then book your plane tickets for India.
-While traveling by a direct flight or stopover (which can be cheaper) is a personal choice depending upon budget.
+While traveling by a direct flight or stopover (which can be cheaper) is a personal choice depending upon the budget.
 I recommend that you should travel to big cities like Delhi and Mumbai because there are more flights to these cities hence the flight tickets prices are better.

-Selection of Accommodation on budget
+Selection of Accommodation on a budget

 India is an affordable destination for western travelers because things are cheaper here.
 It was popular among hippies long back.
 To be honest, when looked at some of the accommodations and areas where they used to stay, I cringe.
 I personally feel unsafe in that kind of accommodation.
-There was, infect there is, the wrong perception about foreign travelers staying in those kinds of super cheap areas.
+There was, infect there is, the wrong perception about foreign travelers staying in those kinds of super-cheap areas.

 Hostel concept is very new in India but it is fast picking up.
 There are some nice standalone hostels and also some hostel chains across India.
 So if you are on a tight budget stay in a hostel instead of a cheap hotel in the dingy area.
 It will cost from 5 to 100 USD.

 Even the hotel industry has evolved a lot after the entry of many hotel aggregators and apps.
 There is so much competition in the Indian hotel industry that now you can get a decent hotel with no frills between 1200 to 1800 INR (16 to 25 USD) for two people.
 You can also do couch surfing if you are in contact with someone in India for a local experience.

 Book accommodation for a few days

-I personally recommend that you should book a accommodation for initial few days.
+I personally recommend that you should book accommodation for the initial few days.
 In this way, you can ask your hotel to arrange a pick up from the airport if you are landing at night.
 It is so much convenient and safe in a new country or a new city.

 Work on Budget in General

 In general, India is cheap and you can survive on less money.
 Work on your budget and decide how much you want to splurge.
-A budget traveler can survive in 30-35 USD a day depending upon activities you choose to do.
-Keep in mind that entry ticket for some famous monuments is higher.
+A budget traveler can survive in 30-35 USD a day depending upon the activities you choose to do.
+Keep in mind that the entry ticket for some famous monuments is higher.
 For example, an entry ticket for Taj Mahal will cost you 15 USD.
 While making budget consider these things.

 Otherwise, it is a choice between comfort and money as it’s everywhere else.